prebid/prebid.github.io/adops/step-by-step.md

 **In-Player and Outstream Video**:

-Both in-player (instream) and outstream video ads target the `hb_format_BIDDERCODE=video` key-value pair, so targeting on that key alone is not enough to choose the correct line items.
+Both in-player (instream) and outstream video ads supply the `hb_format_BIDDERCODE=video` key-value pair, so targeting on that key alone is not enough to choose the correct line items.
 If you're running both instream and outstream video ads, they will most likely be separate line items, so you will need to target outstream line items to either "Inventory Type=display" or "Inventory in (list of GAM AdUnits)".

 **Long-Form (OTT) Video**: